obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 If you are interested in the events happened in a specific geographical coordinate and/or retrieving the data from the stations in a specific circular or rectangular bounding area, you are in the right section!
 Here, we have two examples:

-Example 1: to extract the info of all the events occured in 2010 in a rectangular area (lon1=44.38E lon2=63.41E lat1=24.21N lat2=40.01N) with magnitude more than 3.0 and maximum depth of 80 km:
+Example 1: to extract the info of all the events occured in 2010 in a rectangular area (lon1=44.38E lon2=63.41E lat1=24.21N lat2=40.01N) with magnitude more than 3.0 and maximum depth of 80 km: (395 events should be found!)

 ::